What is a Face Lift?

 Understanding Face Lift

 People often enquire, “What is a facelift?”
 The answer is that there are many types of facelifts.
 The least invasive form of facelift is what is called a liquid facelift.
 This involves injection hyaluronic acid solutions into very specific areas on the face.
-Only over the last few years have cosmetic and plastic surgeons become aware that actually restoring volume under the skin causes a lifting.
+Only over the last few years have cosmetic and dermatologist surgeons become aware that actually restoring volume under the skin causes a lifting.
 Early on, we would often inject the nasolabial fold, the fold between the cheeks and the lip, so soften that angle.
 We now realise that the best way to soften that angle is to restore volume in the cheek itself.
 Fillers can be used in many places on the face.
 One approach is an 8-point injection liquid face lift.
 This involves putting fillers along the cheek below the eyes, on the edge of the cheek and the eyes, around the temple and brow region, across the angle of the jaw, along the line between the cheek and the chin, and in the chin.
 It may be used also in conjunction with muscle relaxants.
 It is always advisable to consider facial tightening as well as there is a certain amount of face lifting that occurs with just rejuvenation of the skin layer.
 The ultimate way to tighten the skin layer is with laser resurfacing.

 Discover Mini Face Lift Advantages!